Mamiko Noto: Voice acting

 Noto's voice has been described as a "whisper voice" and a "healing voice".
-Yasunori Honda commented, "There is no such thing as a muddy voice.
-This is a place that was born with a natural nature and is a little out of the ordinary, isn't it?"

 Since the mid-2000s, Noto has been increasingly in charge of narration.
 Her voice is heard in promotional commercials such as for Mitsubishi Electric, Kewpie Corporation, and "Avocado.com".
 Aside from commercials, she is also in charge of the anime Inadvertently Penelope and the DVD The Scottish Fold Brothers: Atom & Luke.

 Noto supervised the use of the Kanazawa dialect in Hanasaku Iroha, which is set in Noto's home of Ishikawa Prefecture.
 It has been noted that Noto requested her parents' cooperation, and in the staff roll of the seventh episode, "People of the Noto family" are credited as supervisors of the Kanazawa dialect.

+In 2024, Noto was one of the recipients of the Best Supporting Actor Award at the 18th Seiyu Awards.